ravenawk/patsbytes/content/articles/ansible_collections.md

 draft: false
 ---

-Collections are a new way of distributing playbooks, roles, modules, and plugins.
+Ansible content collections, collections for short, are the way to include content not included in ansible-core.
+Roles, playbooks, modules, and plugins can all be included in a single collection, allowing you to bundle together the content of similar use.
-When referring to a collection use the form namespace.collection, for example:
+The form "namespace.collection.item" refers to an item in a collection.
+Where namespace is the overarching group that a collection is a part of, you can have different collections as part of the same namespace.

 ```amazon.aws```
 ```community.general```